 The Big Apple must have said his name three times, because Beetlejuice has come to New York City.
 The new musical combines Tim Burton’s movie with an all new score.
 It also includes a few classic tracks from some of the film’s best scenes.
 It arrives on the world’s biggest stage after a limited run at the National Theatre in Washington, D.C. last fall.
 With its official Broadway opening set for April 25, Beetlejuice the Musical unveiled its first official trailer.
 Behold the most famous black-and-white striped suit in the Neitherworld.
-This first look at the musical, whose sets and props look genuinely fantastic, includes most of the movie’s most memorable moments, as well as all of the side characters we love.
-There is at least one entirely new sequence, though – a number that takes place at Barbara and Adam Maitland’s funeral.

 If we have any concern it’s just how much Beetlejuice we see here.
 One of the reasons he’s so great in the film is we don’t actually see him all that much.
 He might be the titular character, but he’s not the main focus of the film.
 Lydia and the Maitlands are.